fusionpbx/fusionpbx-docs/source/getting_started/training.rst

 Training
 ###########

 FusionPBX offers different levels of training.
 We love helping people and companies succeed.

+* Small family business.
-From the small family business, someone that loves to tinker with technology, to major companies all around the world.
+* Someone that loves to tinker with technology.
+* Major companies all around the world.

 Free
 ------